|

 the eicosanoid biosynthetic cascade.
 Lipins dephosphorylate

-biosynthesis of glycerophospholipids and triacylglycerol.
-Current studies are being
+biosynthesis of glycerophospholipids and triacylglycerol, and may

 carried out by transfecting chimeric constructs of green fluorescent